Dallas Abbott

-Dallas Abbott is a research scientist at the Lamont–Doherty Earth Observatory of Columbia University and is part of the Holocene Impact Working Group.
-The primary focus of her present research is on submarine impact craters and their contribution to climate change and megatsunamis.
+Dallas Abbott is a geophysicist and adjunct research scientist at the Lamont–Doherty Earth Observatory of Columbia University and is part of the Holocene Impact Working Group.
+Her research focuses on submarine impacts, megatsunamis, cosmic dust, and their effects on climate and Earth's geological history.
 She also has presented research regarding a large impact crater in the Gulf of Maine.